nataliechang666/Eluvio_DS_challenge/README.md

 Next, I split data for 80% training data and 20% testing data.

 In the first experiment, I used torch.nn to predict these 5 levels and finally got 0.43 F1-score with 1.0 precision.
-In the second experiment,the result shows 0.81 accuracy on LR, GBDT and MNN models with 0.72 weight average and 0.81 precision.
+In the second experiment,the result shows 0.9 accuracy on LR, GBDT and MNN models with 0.86 weight average and 0.9 precision.
-On the other hand, lightGBM model has 0.81 accuracy with 0.89 weight average and 1.0 precision, which is highest above all.
+On the other hand, lightGBM model has 0.9 accuracy with 0.95 weight average and 1.0 precision, which is highest above all.

 For the conclusion, we can see that all the simple machine learning model shows that the ['title'], ['over_18'], ['authors'], have a very strong relationship with "up_votes".
-In this data, people are almost less than 18 age, thus I think this result is focusing on the general news.